Home

 Kikitangeo South 7084/22 at the Meadowslea Ram Sale, November 2023

 A key element of our climate-smarter operation will be that our sheep get as much as possible of their feed from our own pastures.
-In a nutshell: improve pastures through adaptive paddock management with more trees, and feed less grain.
+In a nutshell: improve pastures through adaptive paddock management with more trees, and feed grain only to ewes pre and post natally.

 [*] Greenhouse gas balance sheet for a livestock farm is complex.
 To summarize, we make a case that even if the CO2 equivalent of methane is reckoned using GWP20, the farm may now be “carbon neutral,” because of its woodlands.
 To read more on our accounting methods and a discussion on methane, go to Greenhouse Gas Balance Sheet under News and Views.